nerun/runuo-nerun-distro/README.md

 # RunUO is over!!!
 [RunUO](https://github.com/runuo/runuo) is over.
 Official team abandoned it after version 2.3.
-Mark Sturgill, after take the reins for a while, officially abandoned it at version 2.6, with a few updates to 2.7 beta.
+Mark Sturgill, after take the reins for a while, officially abandoned it at version 2.6, with a few updates to 2.7 beta (released as 2.7 in Nov/2021 by Voxpire).
 So, and now?
 Mark Sturgill have recommended move to ServUO.
 I also recommend. **You will not need Nerun's Distro for ServUO**, it already have a Create World gump plus XMLSpawner by default.

 * [ServUO on GitHub](https://github.com/ServUO/ServUO)

 * [ServUO community](https://www.servuo.com/)

 Just in case you still want to use RunUO to run shards of Ultima Online Classic Era, you can try this fork I made from RunUO.
-Basically I just updated to remove some annoying warnings and to be able to run it with Mono 5.18+ on Linux.
+Basically I just updated to remove some annoying warnings and to be able to run it with Mono 5.2+ on Linux. (*I tested all versions of Mono 5 and the only one that compiles and runs RunUO 2.3/2.7 is 5.0.1.1.
+There no "odd" versions like 5.1*).

 * [Nerun's RunUO fork on GitHub](https://github.com/Nerun/runuo)